gauravchopra/assignments/README.md

 - Python 3.8+ (for Test 1 and Test 3)
 - Ansible (for Test 2)
 - Elasticsearch (for Test 1 API functionality)
-- RHEL/Linux servers (for Test 2 in production)

 ### Installation
 Each project has its own `requirements.txt` or dependency management.
 See individual project READMEs for detailed setup instructions.

----

-**Assignment Completion Status**: ✅ All three tests completed successfully with full functionality and comprehensive documentation.